DJopek/DJopek/README.md

 ## What am I currently working on? 🔬
  - studying math and physics
- - bringing [The After Message](https://www.tams.wtf) to life with a dream team
  - contributing to the DimensionLab's [SIML.AI](https://www.siml.ai) project

 ## You can contact me 📱